tim-lebedkov/exe-proxy/README.md

      - options.jvmDLL - path to the jvm.dll
 	 - options.jvmOptions - JVM options (the same as arguments for java.exe) as an array of strings See https://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/invocation.html for more details.
+  - process.javaCallMain(className, args) -
-	 - options.mainClass - name of the main class
+	 - className - name of the main class
-	 - options.args - argument for "public static void main(String[])" as an array of strings
+	 - args - argument for "public static void main(String[])" as an array of strings
   - process.javaService(options) - execute Java program as a Windows service